lajohnston/smslib/docs/tilemap.md

 tilemap.writeScrollBuffers
 ```

-Alternatively you can perform these separately:
+Alternatively you can perform the individual tasks separately:

 ```
 tilemap.writeScrollRegisters